Nightmare Alley (2021 film): Release

-It had its world premiere at the Alice Tully Hall in New York on December 1, 2021, accompanied by simultaneous screenings at the Academy Museum of Motion Pictures in Los Angeles and the TIFF Bell Lightbox in Toronto.
+Nightmare Alley had its world premiere at the Alice Tully Hall in New York on December 1, 2021, accompanied by simultaneous screenings at the Academy Museum of Motion Pictures in Los Angeles and the TIFF Bell Lightbox in Toronto.
 The film was theatrically released on December 17, 2021, after having been rescheduled from its original release date of December 3, 2021.

 On December 17, 2021, the day of the film's release, Searchlight Pictures announced that a black-and-white version of the film, titled Nightmare Alley: Vision in Darkness and Light, would be released the following month, on January 14, 2022, in select theaters in Los Angeles only, for up to 6 days.
 In January 2022, following the success of the showings, the version was announced to be broadening to other select cities.
 The black-and-white film expanded to 1,020 theaters nationwide on January 28, 2022.

 The film was released on the streaming services Hulu and HBO Max on February 1, 2022 and on Ultra HD Blu-ray, Blu-Ray and DVD on March 22, 2022, by 20th Century Studios Home Entertainment.
+The film was also released on Disney+ internationally on March 9, 2022 in Australia and New Zealand as part of the Star content hub then on March 16, 2022 in all other territories.

 By March 20, 2022, the film had been streamed on HBO Max and Hulu in a combined 3.1 million households in the United States according to Samba TV, including 2.1 million since the Oscar nomination announcements on February 8, the highest total of any Best Picture nominee.

 Reception

 Box office

 Nightmare Alley grossed $11.3 million in the United States and Canada, and $28.2 million in other territories for a worldwide total of $39.6 million.

 Nightmare Alley made $225,000 from Thursday night previews and an estimated $1.19 million by Friday.
 Its low opening was attributed to it being primarily meant for the audiences in the older age ranges (who had avoided going out to see movies amidst the COVID-19 pandemic), low interest among the movie-going audience, and the release of Spider-Man: No Way Home on the same date.
-It went on to debut to $2.8 million during the weekend, finishing fifth at the box office.
+It went on to debut to $2.8 million from 2,145 theatres during the weekend, finishing fifth at the box office.
 Men made up 56% of the audience during its opening, with those in the age range of 25–54 composing 55% of ticket sales and those above 45 composing 29%.
 The ethnic breakdown of the audience showed that 63% were Caucasian, 11% Hispanic and Latino Americans, 9% African American, and 17% Asian or other.
 In its second weekend, the film earned $1.2 million.
 In its third, the film dropped out of the box office top ten, finishing eleventh with $966,875.